“Nobody in Dundee pays these,” she airily informed me, “You can ignore these in Scotland.”

 The case is on the Scotcourts website Vehicle Control Services Limited v Mackie DUN 24

-Indigo Services Limited run the Dundee Ninewells Hospital car park.
+Indigo Services Limited runs the Dundee Ninewells Hospital car park.
 In September 2017 they took three nurses to court for fines relating mainly to overstaying at the car park.
 Nurse Julie Lindsay, a breast cancer specialist nurse, was held liable to pay £2,040 plus costs along with two other colleagues.
-After the written judgement was issued, Indigo Parks indicated that they now intended to pursue dozens of other nurses.
-At the time of writing the nurses’ union is seeking an urgent meeting with NHS management.
+After the written judgment was issued, Indigo Parks indicated that they now intended to pursue dozens of other nurses.
+At the time of writing, the nurses’ union is seeking an urgent meeting with NHS management.

 Parking Eye forgot to turn up at the County Court, so the judgement against them is in absence with none of the arguments decided.